rampa069/nicfw880-manual/README.md

 ## 📄 PDF Manuals

-Pre-built PDF versions of the manuals are available as release assets on GitHub.
+Pre-built PDF versions of the manuals and cheat sheets are available as release assets on GitHub.

 ### Build PDFs Locally